-- 1. Modify and repair components PY 2022. - 2.
-Purchase additional components to fulfill science requirements PY 2022. - 3.
-Make necessary repairs/modifications following the GreenDrill seasons PY 2023 and PY 2024. - 4.
+- 1. Make necessary repairs/modifications following the GreenDrill seasons PY 2023 and PY 2024. - 2.
+Specify and procure new downhole tooling Pending evaluation of the 2023 GreenDrill season. - 3.
+Procure and implement a tent for engines. - 4.
 Enter documentation for the drill system into the documentation database Ongoing.